 Registration for Commencement and Guest Tickets for the Main Ceremony

 Graduating students who plan to dress in regalia and participate in the main ceremony are required to register for the ceremony and request guest tickets online.
 The registration takes place in February for undergraduates and March for graduate students.

 Because the ceremony is scheduled to be held in Zable Stadium (larger seating capacity) the number of guest tickets is 6.
 Please note: in the case of inclement weather and the ceremony must move indoors to Kaplan Arena only 4 guest tickets may be used due to the smaller seating capacity.

 Only graduating students who participate in the Commencement Ceremony may request guest tickets.

 How do I get my tickets?

-You must use the registration form to request your guest tickets.
+You must use the Commencement Registration form.
 Tickets are distributed on-campus, you must pick up your own tickets and a photo ID is required.
 We do not automatically mail tickets.

 If you graduated and are no longer in the area you may request to have your tickets mailed.
 A form to will be available in the spring.
 We do not mail tickets to Williamsburg/JCC addresses.

 If you forgot your tickets at home or have lost them prior to the ceremony - please go to Gate 5 at the stadium for assistance.